neo-technology/neo4j-google-k8s-marketplace/restore/README-RESTORE.md

 - `FORCE_OVERWRITE` if this is the value "true", then the restore process will overwrite and destroy any existing data that is on the volume.
 Take care when using this in combination with persistent volumes.
 The default is false; if data already exists on the drive, the restore operation will likely fail but preserve your data.

+**Warnings**

+A common way you might deploy Neo4j would be restore from last backup when a container initializes.
+This would be good for a cluster, because it would minimize how much catch-up is needed when a node is launched.
+Any difference between the last backup and the rest of the cluster would be provided via catch-up.

+For single nodes, take extreme care here.
+If a node crashes, and you automatically restore from backup, and force-overwrite what was previously on the disk, you will lose any data that the database captured between when the last backup was taken, and when the crash happened.
+As a result, for single node instances of Neo4j you should either perform restores manually when you need them, or you should keep a very regular backup schedule to minimize this data loss.
+If data loss is under no circumstances acceptable, do not automate restores for single node deploys.

 ## Running the Restore